Whispering to Witches: Plot summary

 Joe and Twiggy meet in his backyard, and discuss their plans to go to the library to locate the missing page.
 Once they arrive, they realise someone has already beat them to finding it, and they are left to battle Dunkel and Fleck who bite Joe, and leave a serious gash on his leg.
 Joe takes Twiggy's broom and goes to search for his father.

-Twiggy's broom began to falter, and Joe questioned whether he should go search for his father, or help the witches continue to search for the missing page of Mabel's Book.
+Twiggy's broom begins to falter, and Joe questions whether he should go search for his father, or help the witches continue to search for the missing page of Mabel's Book.
 Joe instructs the broom to take him to Two Hoots cottage, where he is sure Twiggy will be.

 Joe arrives at Two Hoots cottage, and sees that Twiggy and his sister Esme are being held captive by someone.
 He crashes through the window, and to his surprise, Lydia the librarian is their captor.
 She threatens to kill Esme if Joe doesn't co-operate, so reluctantly he does.
 Lydia explains that she is not a witch, and is the twin sister of Logan Dritch.
 Lydia reveals she's been trying to decipher the contents of the page with help from the graphology book stolen from Julius' chest.
 Logan Dritch arrives, and insists on having a private word with Twiggy.
 Lydia takes Joe and Esme into the study where she explains that she has a collection of over 300 windsprites in a fish tank on the bookcase.
 Lydia tells Joe that Two Hoots cottage is actually hers, and explains in full what Joe encountered that night on the train.
 Logan engaged in a magical battle with Aubrey and Harriet, and transformed them into slugs that Lydia is keeping in her study, and explains that they kidnapped Esme to ensure that Joe would come back to Two Hoots for Twiggy.
 Joe asks what the spell on page 513 does, and Lydia tells Joe that he'll find out in time.
 Logan enters and announces it's time for Twiggy and her to play a game: the Spillikins of Doom.

 They all enter the attic where Twiggy and Logan prepare to play the game.
 Esme has a tantrum and begins to wail.
 When Logan threatens to attack her, Dunkel bites her hand.
 Logan, in turn, throws her through a window in the attic, and Fleck runs downstairs to attend to her.
 Twiggy and Logan begin to play, and Twiggy wins.
 Logan is transformed into a lump of coal, and Lydia retrieves the lump and locks Twiggy, Esme, and Joe in the attic.
 They deduce that Lydia lied about the rules to Logan so that she would be sure to lose.